Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 ## Amounts are not assets

 **IMPORTANT**: Despite how it may seem, an `amount` is only a description of an asset, not an asset in and of itself.
-Actual assets are in `purse` and `payment` objects, and exist via the records kept by the associated `issuer` object.
+Actual assets are in `purse` and `payment` objects, but the assets aren't ever embodied in any particular JavaScript object.
+Instead, what makes the assets exist is the issuer having a mapping from the `purse` or `payment` to an `amount` (description).
+There is no `amount` object stored in a `purse` or `payment`.

 Some analogies may be helpful in understanding this:

-- Let's say Caltech replicates its famous hack of
+- Let's say Caltech replicates its [famous hack of the Rose Bowl scoreboard](https://www.admissions.caltech.edu/pranks).
+But this time, instead of changing the team names, they change the score display from 14-7 to 0-21.
+This does not change the actual game score (the "asset"); that's part of the game itself and based on record keeping of what's happened during the game.
+The score on the scoreboard is just a description of the game's "asset", post-hack an incorrect one.
+- A typo in the Wall Street Journal's stock listings that results in Google stock being shown as having closed the previous day at 15 dollars per share rather than the correct 1507 dollars does not cause Google stock to be valued at 15; it's not the actual asset, but a description of its value (again, in this case, an incorrect one).

+Making a new `amount` or changing an `amount` `value` does not create any new assets.
+New assets are created by using a `mint` to create a new `payment` that contains a newly created asset.
+In the real world, I can't create a new ten dollar bill by drawing one; a new one has to be minted (printed) by an authorized government-run facility with its asset status derived from its government backing.

+So an `amount` just describes an asset along the two axes of how many and what units it's in (`value` and `brand`).
+They're used as a way of negotiating with parties that doesn't involve sending/sharing the actual asset until a deal is made.
+In other words, I don't make you an offer that I'll pay you ten dollars for something by sending you an actual ten dollar bill.
+Instead I make you an offer by sending you a written description of what I'm willing to pay, namely ten dollars.
+If the offer is accepted, then I send you the actual asset, in this case a `payment` for ten dollars.

 ## Security properties

 ERTP `purse` objects have a `deposit` method which takes a `payment`